dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Discussed with Shaharoz about MFC embedded dialog issues
-  - Discussed with Adrian about refator DefineMaterial function
+  - Discussed with Adrian about refactor DefineMaterial function
-  - Refactoried some functions in DLL Utility sub-module
+  - Refactorized some functions in DLL Utility sub-module

 ## 2021-02-23